janetiqal/Homework-03/README.md

-## Name of Assignment
-Homework-03
-# Homework-03
-Password Generator Assignment
+# Password Generator

 ## Purpose
-The Purpose of this assignment has been to use everything we have learned in our Javascript module to create a password generator with multiple prompts.
+The Purpose of this application has been to create a password generator with multiple prompts that asks the user what characters they would like to include in their password.

 ## My Experience
-The first thing I did was write pseudocode as line comments at the end of my javascript page in order to break down the assignment into smaller pieces.
+The first thing I did was write pseudocode as line comments at the end of my javascript page in order to break down the application into smaller pieces.
 I found I need to write multiple functions in order to achieve the simplest results.

 I opened the index file with a live server and checked the console.
 Upon checking the console, I saw an error with the the  generatePassword being undefined.
 I then began to define the function that was being called in the var password on line 11.